Welcome to www.n-georgia.com

 Discover exciting and diverse bird habitats of Georgia and how migratory patterns determine when you are likely to see specific bird species.
 Here's a couple of tools and techniques that are essential for observing and subsequently identifying birds.
 Also see how you can find the right birdbath for your yard.
 Following are 4 great articles for bird lovers.
 BulletThe diverse Birds of Georgia.
 BulletBird watching tools and techniques.
 BulletFind the right birdbath for your yard.
 BulletTrees and Shrubs for Attracting Birds

-New Crawford W. Long Museum Opens Traveling by Horse, Stagecoach and Train Exhibit - The Crawford W. Long Museum has opened a new permanent exhibit showcasing artifacts related to traveling in the mid 1800s.
+New Crawford W. Long Museum Opened a Traveling by Horse, Stagecoach and Train Exhibit - The Crawford W. Long Museum has opened a new permanent exhibit showcasing artifacts related to traveling in the mid 1800s.
 See more info about this interesting travel exhibit.

 Reed Bingham State Park opens Eagle Island Campsite - Paddlers Stay on their Own Private Island.
-Private islands are usually reserved for the rich, but with the opening of a new campsite in south Georgia, anyone willing to paddle a canoe can stay overnight on their own small island.
 Click here for more information.

 Digging in the Dirt on your ATV in Georgia - With an assortment of wooden and mountainous terrain, it's no wonder Georgia features a variety of off-road ATV riding parks.
-And since most parks offer primitive or RV camping, riders can turn the activity into a weekend event.
-If you are looking for a place to ride in Central or Southeastern Georgia, here are four parks that won't let you down.
+If you are looking for a place to ride in Central or Southeastern Georgia, here are four parks you'll enjoy.

 Hiking is one of the most rewarding and health-promoting activities you can do.
-As a family activity, children can learn about nature while building up stamina and maintaining good health.
 Here's 10 hiking safety tips.

 Southern Highroads Trail Loop Signs Are Up - From the four lanes of Hwy 365 through the beautiful scenic drive of Hwy 197, the “Habersham County Loop—Southern Highroads Trail” is now officially marked.